 For a full list of safety training offered by My HR Professionals visit:

 Why should I offer training?

 Employee training was once considered an optional benefit that only the most forward-looking employers provided to their most promising employees.
 When the economy turns downward, employee training was often the first to go.
 Training may be viewed not as an investment but as an expense to be disposed of in tough times.
 But today, more employers understand that proper employee training is essential to a company’s success.
-More employers know that an intelligent, well-trained workforce is central to worker productivity and well-being.
-More than 70 percent of employers provide some job training for their employees, according to a Bureau of Labor Statistics (BLS) survey.
+More employers know that an intelligent, well-trained workforce is central to worker success and well-being.
+More than 70 percent of employers provide some job training for employees, according to The Bureau of Labor Statistics (BLS).

 The survey also found that employers with high employee turnover train less and spend less on training than other businesses.
 While it is unclear, which comes first, it can be assumed that training is linked to long-term employment, successful performance, productivity, and morale.